Drainage Water Recycling: Multi-Purpose Benefits for Producers, Crops, and the Areas They Impact

 Civil Engineer

 The timing of rainfall in the Midwest does not always align with crop water needs.
-Increasingly, trends show extreme conditions of excessively wet in the spring and critically dry in the summer.
-This water resource imbalance, along with increasing efforts to improve water quality, have driven the development of drainage water recycling technology.
+Trends have increasingly shown extreme conditions of excessive rain in the spring and critically dry climates in the summer.
+This water resource imbalance, along with increasing efforts to improve water quality, have driven the development of drainage water recycling (DWR) technology.

 Benefits of Drainage Water Recycling

-This water conservation practice captures excess water in the fields from heavy rainfall, stores it in a pond, reservoir, or wetland, and reuses the stored water for crop irrigation when it is needed most.
-The recycling process captures tile drainage and/or surface runoff which keeps valuable nutrients such as phosphorus and nitrogen in the field, improving downstream water quality.
-This practice allows for more regulated water availability and improves soil and plant health which leads to increased crop yield potential.
+This water conservation practice captures excess water in the fields from heavy rainfall and stores it in a basin, reservoir, or wetland.
+When drier periods occur, the water is reused for crop irrigation when it is needed most.
+The recycling process captures tile drainage and surface runoff, keeping valuable nutrients such as phosphorus and nitrogen in the field, while also reducing impacts on downstream water quality.
+This practice allows for more dependable water availability and improves soil and plant health which leads to increased crop yield potential.
 Additional in-field storage also improves downstream drainage capacity.

-Our in-house team supports a full range of drainage water recycling needs and offers services to put this practice in use.
-ISG water resources engineers can help landowners and agencies identify areas that may be suitable for storing water.
-When determining site eligibility, our team will consider topography, soils, existing drainage systems, field geometry for center pivot suitability, as well as other irrigation options.
-Additionally, our team of in-house grant and funding experts can help to determine potential funding resources to offset planning, design, and implementation costs.
+Our multi-disciplinary team of engineers, including specialists in water resources engineering and water management systems, support a wide range of drainage water recycling options and offers services to put this practice into use on a larger scale, across the Midwest and beyond.
+ISG water resources engineers and environmental scientists can help landowners and agencies identify targeted areas that may be suitable for storing water.
+When determining site eligibility, factors such as topography, soils, existing drainage systems, field geometry for center pivot suitability, as well as other irrigation options are considered.
+Additionally, our team of in-house grant and funding experts can help determine potential funding resources to offset planning, design, and implementation costs.

-To start planning your drainage water recycling project, contact Spencer Pech or Chuck Brandel.
+To start discussing your drainage water recycling project, contact Spencer Pech at Spencer.Pech@ISGInc.com or Chuck Brandel at Chuck.Brandel@ISGInc.com.

 *Source: Allred et al., 2014